 Are you thinking of getting a Disney Cruise Rainforest Room Pass?
-The Rainforest Room is still one of the best kept secrets on a Disney Cruise.
+The Rainforest Room is still one of the best-kept secrets on a Disney Cruise.

 If you are looking for some serious indulgence and relaxation on your Disney cruise you must head to the Rainforest Room.
-We think that it is well worth the cost of a Rainforest Room Pass or Daily Pass.
+I think that it is well worth the cost of a Rainforest Room Pass or Daily Pass.

-The Disney Cruise Rainforest is a limited access area where you will find steam rooms, showers and stone lounge chairs.
+The Disney Cruise Rainforest is a limited-access area where you will find steam rooms, showers, and stone lounge chairs.

-The Rainforest Room on the Disney Dream and Fantasy is much larger than on the classic Disney Wonder and the Magic.
 Of course, there are also more passengers on the larger ships.
-This means that whichever Disney ship you are on the Rainforest Room should not be too crowded.
+This means that whichever Disney ship you are on, the Rainforest Room should not be too crowded.

 The Disney Cruise Rainforest Room is Different on Each Disney Ship

-However, they are very different from Disney Wonder and Magic.I have to say that we much prefer the Disney Cruise Rainforest Room in the Disney Dream and the Fantasy to the classic ships of the Wonder and the Magic.
+However, they are very different from Disney Wonder and Magic.I have to say that I much prefer the Disney Cruise Rainforest Room in the Disney Dream and the Fantasy to the classic ships of the Wonder and the Magic.

-The Rainforest on the Fantasy and the Dream has an area which is at the very back of the ship and has panoramic windows which give an amazing view.
+The Rainforest on the Fantasy and the Dream has an area which is at the very front of the ship and has panoramic windows which give an amazing view.

-They have the same basic design, but the ones on the Fantasy have a head rest.
-I didn’t tend to use this anyway, but rolled up a towel to put behind my neck.
-All the stone loungers have reading lights.
+They have the same basic design, but the ones on the Fantasy have a headrest.
+I didn’t tend to use this anyway but rolled up a towel to put behind my neck.

 The stone loungers on the Disney Fantasy and the Dream look out over the ocean.
 They are in an enclosed area, but you are at the back of the ship so you can see the daylight or the stars at night.

-Another major difference on the newer Disney Ships is that the Rainforest Room on the Dream and Fantasy has two hot tubs.
-These are on the back deck and you can see out over the back of the ship.
+Another major difference in the newer Disney Ships is that the Rainforest Room on the Dream and Fantasy have two hot tubs.

-The design of the hot tub on the Disney Dream and Fantasy is a little bit strange and I personally didn’t find them very comfortable.
+The design of the hot tub on the Disney Dream and Fantasy is a little bit strange and I personally don’t find them very comfortable.
 The bottom of the hot tub is not flat.
 It has an elevated curve design.

 You can even feel the ocean breeze as some of the panels on the screen are open.
 This also means that sometimes birds will join you in the area!
 They aren’t too much of a nuisance though as they seem to soon find their way back out again.

 Disney Rainforest Steam Rooms

-Again, I prefer the ones on the Fantasy or the Dream.
+Again, I prefer the ones on Fantasy or Dream.
 The sauna on the newer Disney Fantasy and Dream ships has a window where you can look out over the ocean.
 It really is an amazing experience to relax in the sauna and look out at the ocean below.

 This was probably my favorite of the steam rooms.
 The picture above is taken on the Disney Fantasy.

-The floor is almost too hot to walk on so be sure that you wear flip flops.
+The floor is almost too hot to walk on so be sure that you wear flip-flops.
 Take a towel in with you to all the steam rooms to sit on.

 The Hamam was a lot more tolerable.
 This is set at a lower temperature of 104 to 113 degrees Fahrenheit.